-Wellesley & Co has recently announced sweeping changes to its business in order to comply with FCA regulation.
+Wellesley & Co has made sweeping changes to its business in order to comply with FCA regulation.
 Here’s a summary of the changes:

 - Upon relaunch, peer to peer lending payments will be made at the loans maturity rather than monthly.

 - Loan agreements will be directly with borrowers rather than with Wellesley & Co